 To resolve the issue, log in with your login URL and connect your custom domain directly to your Squarespace site.
 To learn more, visit Connecting a domain to your Squarespace 5 site.

 If your public website is displaying a page that indicates your account isn't available, your account has probably expired or has been suspended.

 Open a ticket to resolve the issue.
 You can still log into your site if you know your account name and password.
-If you forget your password when your account isn’t available, you must contact Squarespace Customer Support to reset it.
+If you forget your password when your account isn’t available, contact Squarespace Customer Support to reset it.

 Logging in with custom login pages

 Disabling or removing your login page can cause issues with logging in.
-To resolve this, use your direct URL and account name to log in.
+To resolve this, use your login URL and account name to log in.
 Then re-enable your login page in your site Architecture, or create a new one.

 Rather than disabling or removing the login page, you can hide the page from the navigation.

-Esc key shortcut
+Escape key shortcut

 Typically, you can log in from any page on your site by hitting the Esc key on your keyboard.
 Some Squarespace 5 users can’t use this shortcut if they’ve created and then removed a login page.
-If you’re having issues with the Escape key shortcut, use your direct URL and account name to log in.
+If you’re having issues with the Escape key shortcut, use your login URL and account name to log in.